TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-vms.md

 ## **Recommended Steps**

 ### Enable Application Insights without instrumenting the code - .Net and Java
-Note that both of the codeless solutions are currently in public preview, and fully supported.
+Note that the .Net solution is currently in public preview.
 For .Net and Java Application Insights can be enabled without any code change with just a few easy steps:
 1. For .Net, follow the [deploy the Azure Monitor Application Insights agent](https://docs.microsoft.com/azure/azure-monitor/app/azure-vm-vmss-apps) guide.
 1. For Java apps, follow the [codeless application monitoring with Azure Monitor Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent) documentation